BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 ### Running Unit Tests

-To run the unit tests, right click on this unit test file (this is not the main class file that you normally edit in your project, but rather the unit test class file that you just created above!), and select `Run File`, as shown below:
+To run the unit tests, right click on this unit test file (this is not the main class file that you normally edit in your project, but rather the unit test class file that you just created above!), and select `Test File`, as shown below (it may be called `Run File` as well, which is also fine!):

 ![Running a Unit Test in NetBeans](../images/lab-financialaidcalculator/RunUnitTest.png)